-2.1.3 Multi-Layer Voice Coils
+2.2.3 Multi-Layer Voice Coils

 A different approach is trying a 4-layer VC instead of a larger magnet.
-However, a 4-layer VC will need a thicker wire and therefore we have to modify the air gap.
+However, a 4-layer VC will need a thicker wire and therefore we need to modify the air gap.